-- Violent crimes & theft (robbery, cruise ship crime, etc.)
+- Violent crimes and theft (robbery, cruise ship crimes, etc.)

-The FBI, however, is not responsible for deciding on guilt or working as a prosecutor.
-While they maintain close relationships with U.S. Attorneys, they are simply involved with gathering evidence and information during investigation; they may also be responsible for taking someone into custody.
+The FBI is not responsible for deciding guilt or working as a prosecutor.
+While they maintain close relationships with U.S. Attorneys, they are involved with gathering evidence and information during an investigation.
+They may also take a suspect into custody.

 - U.S. Border Police

 - U.S. Customs